 Typically, the dentists’ is a place of resentment or, worse, panic.
 Some of us get sweaty palms just thinking about it.
 A 2016 study from the Sri Ramakrishna Mission Dental College and Hospital, Chennai, India, confirmed what was largely suspected, that dental phobia was having a profound effect on overall health.
 Dr Mehra and her team are all too aware of this and have looked to change the ordeal entirely.

-Chief operating officer, Dr Zayba Sheikh, explains that “one of the areas we really look into is dental anxiety and phobias.
-We have a great team of people here trained specifically.”
+One of the areas we look into is dental anxiety and phobias.

 The intention, here, is to transform your entire perception of ‘a trip to the dentist’.
 From one of reluctance to one, maybe even, of anticipation.
 This starts with better accommodation of patients, “one of the things we pride ourselves with at the neem tree are conveniences.
 We like to have extended opening hours, we offer appointments from 8am to 8pm as well as weekend appointments at most of our clinics.”
 It is a rare approach in an industry that is notoriously obstinate when it comes to accommodating work or school schedules.

 With a change of attitude the dental group are hoping to usher in a new generation of excited dentist-goers, “…it is important to get babies used to sight and smells of the dentist from an early age.”
 Children struggle especially with this vital aspect of hygiene but Dr Mehra is quick to point out the importance of getting into an early routine, “…from brushing their first tooth to deciding when to bring them to the dentist for the first time, a child’s dental health and good dental habits need to be planned from the very beginning so that they feel that this is a very normal part of their life and the right dental habits are formed from the start.”